CircuitChaos/rgbpi/README.md

 There's no minimum clock frequency (it works down to DC), and maximum frequency has not been defined.
 Current implementation works reliably at around 20 kHz – it's high enough to quicikly transfer RGB data, and low enough to be sure that the MCU will catch up.
 As the protocol is unidirectional, there's no clock stretching.

-Sync bit resets the internal state machine and signals a new transfer.
-All bus states are summarized in the table below.
+Sync bit event resets the decoder and signals a new transfer.
+All bus events are summarized in the table below.

 |  GC  |  GD  | Meaning |
 |:----:|:----:| ------- |